clementonsong/TabCorpTest/README.md

 ## NOTE: THE GATEWAY TO THIS APPLICATION IS BY SENDING THIS BELOW REST REQUEST from a UI layer or from any REST caller (TRANSACTION DATA)

-POST /transactions/create  (FOR THIS ASSESSMENT IT IS NOT AUTHENTICATED.
-BUT EXISTING AUTHENTICATION CAN BE EXTENDED BY JUST INCLUDING THE API's URL PATTERN)
+POST /transactions/create

 Content-Type: application/json

+[THIS API IS NOT ADDED FOR JWT AUTHENTICATION here.
+BUT THE AUTHENTICATION built FOR Transaction REPORT API CAN BE EXTENDED just by including this URI pattern in Spring Security Config - requestMatchers()]

 {
     "customerCode": "10005",
     "productCode": "PRODUCT_003",
     "quantity": 3,
-    "transactionTime": "2025-03-10T10:30:00"
+    "transactionTime": "2025-03-15T10:30:00"
 }